 - Month-to-month billing with no early termination fee (ETF)

-Larger businesses may take advantage of interchange-plus pricing for a $10.00 per month account fee.
-Actual rates will be subject to negotiation and based on factors such as your average monthly processing volume and length of time in business.
-While most of these accounts also feature month-to-month billing with no early termination fee, you may have to agree to a long-term contract (with an ETF) if you accept a “free” terminal.
-Chase offers very reasonable prices on their equipment, and we recommend that you buy your terminals outright.
-You’ll save money overall, and you’ll avoid being stuck in a long-term contract.
+With interchange-plus pricing, your processing rates will be subject to negotiation and based on various factors, such as your average monthly processing volume and length of time in business.
+Chase offers very reasonable prices on its equipment, so we recommend that you buy your terminals outright.
+You’ll save money overall, and you won’t have to accept being stuck in a long-term contract.

-Check out our article The Complete Guide to Credit Card Processing Rates & Fees for an idea of what types of fees you should expect, and how much they’ll cost.
-As always, it’s critically important that you review your entire contract before signing up for an account.
+Check out our article The Complete Guide To Credit Card Processing Rates & Fees for an idea of what types of fees you should expect and how much they’ll cost.
 All recurring and incidental fees should be spelled out in your contract, even if you have to wade through a lot of fine print to find them.